Toll Free USA & Canada: 1-800-704-6234

 If you are travelling alone, a single supplement will be added to your trip price.

-No vaccinations or immunizations are required for this tour.
 Travelers may wish to receive hepatitis vaccinations and should be current on all other standard vaccinations.
-The areas we are visiting are not yellow fever or malarial zones.
+The rainforest area of Ecuador (approx. 4,000 ft. and below, east of the Andes) has a low risk of malarial and yellow fever.
+The yellow fever vaccination is recommended and travelers may wish to take malarial prophylaxis (only if your itinerary includes the jungle).
 Please consult your physician or local health department for more information.